UCF Grants FAQ

 3) define the roles and responsibilities of those involved.

 Yes!
-If you will be involved in the administration of a funded project, it is your responsibility to read and understand the executed (signed) grant agreement, particularly pages 2 and 3 (Attachments A & B), which outline your specific project's scope of work and the payment provisions (how to get the money!).
+If you will be involved in the administration or implementation of a funded project, it is your responsibility to read and understand the executed (signed) grant agreement, particularly Attachments A and B, which outline your specific project's scope of work and the payment provisions (how to get the money!).

 Your executed grant agreement was sent directly to the designated individual in your municipality or organization that provided the e-signature to execute the grant.
 If you are involved in the administration of a funded project and this person did not forward you or send you the grant agreement, we would be happy to share it with you.
 Simply send elise.schadler@vermont.gov an email request and we'll send you the PDF.